Generalized Weyl modules and Demazure submodules of level-zero extremal weight modules: Introduction

 \section{Introduction}

 Let $\Fg$ be a finite-dimensional simple Lie algebra over $\mathbb{C}$, and $\Fg_\aff$ the untwisted affine Lie algebra associated to $\Fg$.
 In \cite{OS}, Orr-Shimozono gave a formula for the specialization at $t=0$ of nonsymmetric Macdonald polynomials in terms of quantum alcove paths; they also gave a similar formula for the specialization at $t=\infty$.
-Recently, for an arbitrary element $w$ of the finite Weyl group $W$, Feigin-Makedonskyi \cite{FM} introduced a generalized Weyl module, denoted by $W_{w\lambda}$, over the positive part $\mathfrak{n}_\aff$ of the affine Lie algebra $\Fg_\aff$, and proved that its graded character equals the graded character $C_{w}^{t(\lon \lambda)}$ of the set $\QB(w; t(\lon \lambda))$ of quantum alcove paths, where $\lambda$ is a dominant weight for $\Fg$; here, $\lon$ is the longest element of $W$, and $t(\lon \lambda)$ is an element of the extended affine Weyl group, which gives the translation by $\lon \lambda$.
+Recently, for a dominant weight $\lambda$ for $\Fg$ and an arbitrary element $w$ of the finite Weyl group $W$, Feigin-Makedonskyi \cite{FM} introduced a generalized Weyl module, denoted by $W_{w \lon \lambda}$, over the positive part $\mathfrak{n}_\aff$ of the affine Lie algebra $\Fg_\aff$, and proved that its graded character equals a certain graded character $C_{w}^{t(\lon \lambda)}$ of the set $\QB(w; t(\lon \lambda))$ of quantum alcove paths with starting point $w$ and directions given by a reduced decomposition of $t(\lon \lambda)$, where $\lon$ is the longest element of $W$, and $t(\lon \lambda)$ is an element of the extended affine Weyl group giving the translation by $\lon \lambda$.